 9 tips for flying with camping gear

-Our best practices for flying with camping gear provide you with practical solutions for hauling your gear, keeping it safe and getting to your destination in one piece (Image credit: sturti)
+Our best practices for flying with camping gear provide practical solutions for protecting and hauling your gear when you're traveling to the trail

 There’s something beautiful about loading up your best backpack, walking out your front door and heading into the wild – but there are also a lot of amazing hiking and camping spots on this planet that you reasonably need a boarding pass to get to.
 With outdoor adventures becoming ever more popular, you might well be looking at boarding a plane this year with your tent and best sleeping bag, and that in itself can be more daunting than the thought of going on a multi-day hike.
 There’s airport security to get through, expensive camping gear being thrown on and off carousels and inconsistent overhead luggage lockers that may or may not fit your bag.
 Fortunately, here at Advnture we have plenty of experience in flying with camping gear, so here we lend you our best tips for getting everything to your destination in one piece.